tastychickenlegs/Valheim-TimedTorches/README.md

 How to find the perfect timer settings for your needs

-The default values are set to work for out base that doesn't get really early sun and not the last rays of the sunset.
+The default values are set to work for my base that doesn't get really early sun and not the last rays of the sunset.
 However, if your base is in a different location you might want to tweak the on and off times.
 This is how you go about finding a timing that's right for you!

 Enable the console following the instructions here.﻿